A dubious US highway endpoint in Mena, AR

 |

 US 271 was among the routes included in AASHO's original 1926 log.
 Its endpoints were listed as Ft.
 Smith and Mena, and its route was shown on some maps from that timeframe.
-However, there are several reasons to suspect that US 271 may have never been actually signposted along its Arkansas segment between Mena and the Oklahoma line.
+In late 1929, US 271 was changed such that it no longer entered Arkansas at all.
+That would have left an orphaned segment between Poteau OK and Mena AR, but AASHO told both Arkansas and Oklahoma to use the US 371 designation for that segment.
+However, there are several reasons to suspect that neither US 271 nor US 371 were ever actually signposted along the Arkansas section (between Mena and the Oklahoma line).

 It was probably a result of these conflicting interests that, during that timeframe, official maps from each state showed significant discrepancies in route information.
 Once the US routes had been approved, the next issue of Oklahoma's map actually showed US 71 running through their state!